-It is important that the Building Standards Team is informed about the commencement of building operations associated with a Building Warrant 7 days before work starting and of the key stages of construction detailed in the CCNP.
+It is important that the Building Standards Team is informed about the commencement of building operations associated with a Building Warrant at least 7 days before work starting and at relevant key stages of construction as detailed in the CCNP.

 Building Warrant applications submitted after 1st January 2013 will be issued with a "Construction Compliance Notification Plan" (CCNP).
 The CCNP will list the key stages of construction to be inspected by the Building Standards Surveyor.

 It is the responsibility of the applicant (or duly appointed agent) to ensure that the Building Standards Team is contacted at the appropriate stages of construction to ensure the terms of the CCNP are met.
 The applicant is also responsible for advising the contractor(s) of the need to contact the Building Standards Team regarding the inspections associated with the CCNP.

 When contacting the Building Standards Team for each aspect of the construction work identified within the CCNP sufficient time (48 hours) should be allowed to enable the Building Standards Team to programme the necessary inspections.

 In order to meet the terms of the CCNP alterative evidence such as photographs, certification from suitably qualified professionals etc may be provided but these must be agreed with the Building Standards Team prior to the relevant stage of the project commencing.

 Failure to notify the Building Standards Team of the commencement of the building work or at the relevant stages of construction detailed in the CCNP may result in disruptive surveys being carried out and a delay in issuing the Completion Certificate acceptance on completion of the project.